Cocaine and society: Source regions and routes

-Another route of cocaine traffic goes through Chile, which is primarily used for cocaine produced in Bolivia since the nearest seaports lie in northern Chile.
-The arid Bolivia–Chile border is easily crossed by 4×4 vehicles that then head to the seaports of Iquique and Antofagasta.
-While the price of cocaine is higher in Chile than in Peru and Bolivia, the final destination is usually Europe, especially Spain where drug dealing networks exist among South American immigrants.
+Another route goes through Chile, primarily used for cocaine produced in Bolivia since the nearest seaports are in northern Chile.
+The arid Bolivia–Chile border is easily crossed by 4×4 vehicles to the seaports of Iquique and Antofagasta.
+The price of cocaine is higher in Chile than in Peru and Bolivia, but the final destination is usually Europe (particularly Spain, with drug-dealing networks of South American immigrants.